Final-Project-LTUC/backend/README.md

-# Project Title
+# Skilify

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Team members

 - Rama Al-Momani  😊

 - Laith Abdullah Saleem 😎
 - Mohammed Abdeen 😁
 - Alaa Nsirat 🤩
 - Bashar folan 😈
 🤔
 ## Description

-when the project is chosen
+>In a fast-paced world where skilled handymen are in high demand, finding reliable and qualified professionals can be challenging.
+Skilify is a cutting-edge freelancing application designed to revolutionize the way handymen and users connect and collaborate.
+Our platform aims to create a seamless and efficient experience, allowing users to find the perfect handyman for their problems

 ## UML digram

 ![License](./assets/Screenshot_2023-07-31_143644.png)
 ![License](./assets/Screenshot_2023-07-31_143651.png)